 Introduction

 Radiological anatomy is crucial for radiologists and forms the base for learning radiology.
-In their first year, residents should be well versed with normal radiographs, ultrasound and CT anatomy followed by MRI in the consequent years.
-I have found the following websites quite useful for learning normal imaging anatomy and would recommend residents to go through these.
+In their first year, residents should be well versed with normal radiographs, ultrasound, and CT anatomy followed by MRI in the consequent years.
+I have found the following websites quite useful for learning normal imaging anatomy and would recommend residents go through these.
 Also, these are very useful for students appearing for the anatomy module of the FRCR.

 We have now updated the page with more than 20 normal radiological anatomy videos for different body parts.
 Also, there are videos for the basics of MRI sequences which will be beneficial for residents starting with their MR rotations.